Upcoming shows & conventions with collector exhibits

 PNNA Collector Exhibit Rules and Application Forms:

-At the Tukwila conventions, there should normally be space available for those PNNA members who wish to exhibit.
-Advance registration is requested for planning purposes and to ensure availability of cases, especially for large exhibits.
+At the Tukwila conventions/shows, there should normally be space available for those PNNA members who wish to exhibit.
+Advance registration is required for planning purposes and to ensure availability of cases, especially for large exhibits.
 Then bring your display to the convention and report to the Exhibit Chairman.
 You will be checked in and assigned display cases (or table space if bringing your own cases).
 If you wish to exhibit competitively, you must have your exhibit in place on time (by noon Saturday).
 Join the fun, exhibit!

 Additional information or forms may be needed if you intend to have someone else place or remove your exhibit, or if you are a multiple winner of first place awards at previous PNNA conventions.
 Contact the exhibit chairman or chief judge, or email email@example.com.